ntimo/warpgate-issue-459/README.md

 cd /root/
 git clone https://github.com/ntimo/warpgate-issue-459.git warpgate-issue-459
 ```
-3. Fill out the ip of the warpgate vm `/root/warpgate-issue-459/ansible/host_vars/target/main.yml` by replacing "<warpgate_ip_here>" with it.
+1. Fill out the host_vars at `/root/warpgate-issue-459/ansible/host_vars/`
+   1. Ip of the warpgate vm `/root/warpgate-issue-459/ansible/host_vars/target_warpgate/main.yml` by replacing "<warpgate_ip_here>" with it.
+   2. Ip of the warpgate vm `/root/warpgate-issue-459/ansible/host_vars/target_jumphost/main.yml` by replacing "<warpgate_server_ip>" with it.
+   3. Ip of the target vm `/root/warpgate-issue-459/ansible/host_vars/target_jumphost/main.yml` by replacing "<target_ip_here>" with it.
+   4. Ip of the target vm `/root/warpgate-issue-459/ansible/host_vars/target_direct/main.yml` by replacing "<target_ip_here>" with it.
-4. Generate a ssh key on the Ansible VM with no password using this command
+2. Generate a ssh key on the Ansible VM with no password using this command
 ```bash
  ssh-keygen -t ed25519
 ```